-- Extraction Plan Area is located in Quorrobolong approximately 3kms east of the township of Ellalong - Extraction is to occur in the Greta Seam - Extraction Plan Area = 314 ha - The landform within the Extraction Plan Area is situated in the Quorrobolong Creek catchment (a sub catchment to the large Wollombi Brook and ultimately the Hunter River) - The topography of the Extraction Plan Area is generally characterised by low undulating hills and creek flats associated with an unnamed tributary of Quorrobolong Creek - Elevations directly over the longwall panel range from approximately 130m to 150m AHD - Depth of cover over the longwall panel varies between 480m and 555m - Longwall extraction will be by conventional longwall mining method with an extraction height of approximately 3.5m - Land use overlying the Extraction Plan Area is primarily rural.
-Surrounding the Extraction Plan Area is primarily rural to the north, east and south with vegetated parcels of Crown and Austar owned land to the west/northwest.

-- Dominant land use within and surrounding is grazing however includes rural residential, vegetated land and underground mining and coal processing associated with Austar - The villages of Kitchener, Abernathy, Ellalong and Paxton are located within 4km north and west of the Extraction Plan Area. - Watagans National Park is located approx. 4km south and the Werakata State Conservation Area is located approx. 2km north - The Extraction Plan Area is located predominately to the south of Sandy Creek Road, however the northern extent of the longwalls passes beneath and a short distance north of Sandy Creek Road. - The majority of the Extraction Plan Area is located within Consolidated Coal Lease 728 (CCL728), with a small component in the northern portion located within Consolidated Mining Lease 2 (CML2)
+- Extraction Plan Area is located in the suburbs of Ellalong and Quorrobolong approximately 3kms east of the township of Ellalong - Extraction is to occur in the Greta Seam - Extraction Plan Area is 288ha - The landform within the Extraction Plan Area is situated in the Quorrobolong Creek catchment (a sub catchment to the large Wollombi Brook and ultimately the Hunter River) - The topography of the Extraction Plan Area is generally characterised by low undulating hills and creek flats associated with Quorrobolong Creek and its unnamed tributaries - Elevations within the area range from approximately 115 metres to 160 metres Australian Height Datum (AHD) - Depth of cover over the longwall panel varies between 400m and 505m - Longwall extraction will be by conventional longwall mining method with an extraction height of approximately 3.4m - Land use overlying the Extraction Plan Area is primarily rural and agricultural grazing including cattle and goat grazing on private landholdings in the south and east.
+Land within the north and west of the area is owned by the Crown and Austar and is currently vacant supporting remnant and regrowth vegetation. - Dominant land use within and surrounding is grazing however includes rural residential, vegetated land and underground mining and coal processing associated with Austar. - The villages of Kitchener, Abernathy, Ellalong and Paxton are located within 4km north and west of the Extraction Plan Area. - Watagans National Park is located approx. 4km south and the Werakata State Conservation Area is located approx. 2km north. - The Extraction Plan Area is located beneath Sandy Creek Road, Crown land, Austar owned land and private landholdings. - The Extraction Plan Area is located within Consolidated Coal Lease 728 (CCL728), and Consolidated Mining Lease 2 (CML2).